Goals can feel overwhelming and tough to accomplish sometimes.

-1. Write down your goals and the date that you plan to accomplish them
+1. Write down your goals and the date you plan to accomplish them

 The first thing that I do when I set a new goal is write it down.
-Typically, I will put the date at the top of the page, followed by the goal.
+You can do this in a simple journal where you track your progress.
+I put the date at the top of the page, followed by the goal.
 I put the approximate end date that I want to achieve this goal by in parentheses at the end of the goal.

 3. Update and revise your goals every few months